cschoeller/generative_models_collection/README.md

 # Toy Collection of Generative Neural Networks

 All models are tested and compared on 2D toy datasets.
-Currently this repo contains implementations of the following models:
+Currently this repo contains implementations of the following models (PyTorch 1.13):
 - Variational Autoencoders, Kingma et al., 2013
 - Generative Adversarial Networks, Goodfellow et al., 2014
 - Masked Autoencoder for Distribution Estimation, Germain et al., 2013